 The seasonal patterns in the study area are significant and common to the control and impact areas, albeit not as strong as observed in other studies from the region.
 Over the four years with baseline data echolocation activity (CPPM) has remained relatively constant over the entire study area, but there have been shifts in porpoise presence (PPM) between stations, most pronounced in the winter period, where porpoises are suggested to move from shallower stations to the deeper in the Great Belt.
-Overall, the analyses suggest that the study area is inhabited by one large population of porpoises, which has not changed in numbers over the four years, but these porpoises utilise different areas at different times of the year.
-These results increase the confidence in that changes in the impact area different from those in the control area are linked to the employment of pingers.
+Overall, the analyses suggest that the study area is inhabited porpoises belonging to the same population, which has not changed in numbers over the four years, but these porpoises utilise different areas at different times of the year.